behnazkhoshnood/tadig_restaurant_v2/README.md

 24. In the Terminal install gunicorn as our webserver: `pip3 install gunicorn`
 25. Freeze requirements. `Pip3 freeze > requirements.txt`
 26. Create a Procfile at the same level as the project.
-27. Enter the following code into the Procfile to tell Heroku to create a web dyno that will run gunicorn and serve eHand:
+27. Enter the following code into the Procfile to tell Heroku to create a web dyno that will run gunicorn and serve tadig:
 ```
-    web: gunicorn ehand.wsgi:application
+    web: gunicorn tadig-testaurant.wsgi:application
 ```
 28. Temporarily disable collect static – to do this:
 *   login via the terminal: heroku login –i.
 *   Enter heroku email and password.
 *   Enter the following in the terminal:
 ```
-    heroku config:set DISABLE_COLLECTSTATIC=1 --app mr-smyth-ehand
+    heroku config:set DISABLE_COLLECTSTATIC=1 --app mr-smyth-tadig-restaurant
 ```
 In `Settings.py`: